mpkelly/react-tree/README.md

 #### Expand / collapse

 React Tree has a small helper component that helps you deal with toggling a node expanded/collapsed.
 It accepts any valid `ReactNode` as children as well as the `Node` being rendered.
-You can see the demoes above for how to make use of this fully but the basic usage looks like:
+It is also accessible and uses `aria` attributes and responds to the `space` key.
+You can see the demos above for how to make use of this fully but the basic usage looks like:

 ```TypeScript
 const FolderElement = (props: TreeElementProps) => {